pawelkrol/afterimage/README.md

     val image   = Image(picture, palette)

     PNG(image).save("images/image.png")

+By default saving a PNG image to file triggers an error when overwriting an existing file.
+To change this behaviour `overwriteIfExists` flag may be used.
+In order to upscale rendered image before saving it as a PNG file, an additional argument `scaleFactor` (defaulting to _1_) may be defined:

+    PNG(image).save(name = "images/image.png", overwriteIfExists = true, scaleFactor = 2)

 Serialize first data row of a HiRes Bitmap image to a sequence of byte values: